Background pattern

 Dosage

-Not recommended for use in children under 2 years, as neither the composition nor the volume is suitable (see sections 4.4, 5.1, and 5.2 of the Technical Dossier).
+Olimel N12 is not recommended for use in children under 2 years of age, as neither the composition nor the volume is suitable (see sections 4.4, 5.1, and 5.2 of the Technical Leaflet).

-The dose depends on the patient's energy expenditure, clinical status, body weight, and ability to metabolize the components of Olimel N12, as well as any additional energy or protein administered orally or enterally.
+The dose depends on the patient's energy expenditure, clinical status, body weight, and ability to metabolize the components of Olimel N12, as well as the energy or proteins administered orally or enterally.
+Therefore, the appropriate bag size should be chosen.

 The average daily needs are:

-• Between 0.16 and 0.35 g of nitrogen/kg of body weight (between 1 and 2 g of amino acids/kg), depending on the patient's nutritional status and the level of catabolic stress.
+• 0.16 to 0.35 g of nitrogen/kg of body weight (1 to 2 g of amino acids/kg), depending on the patient's nutritional status and the level of catabolic stress.
+Special populations may require up to 0.4 g of nitrogen/kg of body weight (2.5 g of amino acids/kg).

-Normally, the administration rate should be increased gradually during the first hour and then adjusted based on the dose being administered, the daily intake of volume, and the duration of the perfusion.
+Normally, the administration rate should be gradually increased during the first hour and then adjusted according to the dose being administered, the daily volume intake, and the duration of the perfusion.

 For Olimel N12, in patients with NPID, the maximum perfusion rate per hour is 2.7 ml/kg/hour, corresponding to 0.2 g/kg/hour of amino acids, 0.2 g/kg/hour of glucose, and 0.09 g/kg/hour of lipids administered over 4 hours.